The Learning Center at PARI offers continuing education opportunities for students, researchers, educators, and organizations.

 The Learning Center as a Research Resource

-For individuals or organizations with their own research projects or goals, LCAP can provide access and support to our existing instruments, data, and facilities.
+For individuals or organizations with their own research projects or goals, the Learning Center can provide access and support to our existing instruments, data, and facilities.
 Our goals are to make the tools for science accessible, and we maintain a variety of equipment and archives that can be accessed remotely, or used on site.

 The Learning Center as an Instrument Host

-Our remote location, data centers, and redundant connections to high-speed data networks and power make LCAP an ideal location to host instruments.
-We currently maintain relationships with over a dozen universities, organizations, government entities, and individual researchers to provide a home for their equipment and provide reliable access to it.
+Our remote secure location with data centers and multiple/redundant connections to high-speed (fiber optic) data networks and power, makes the Learning Center a perfect host for instruments and data archives.
+We maintain relationships with over a dozen universities, organizations, businesses, government entities, and individual researchers to provide a home for their equipment and provide secure and reliable data access.

 The Learning Center as an Experience Host

-Educators wanting to give their students a one of a kind experience can partner with LCAP to provide access to instruments and resources, classroom space, lodging and food.
+Educators wanting to give their students a one of a kind experience can partner with the Learning Center to have instructional access to instruments and resources, classroom space, lodging and food.
 Educators can provide their own content or take advantage of optional educational and IT support.
 Topics are not restricted to sciences but can be tied to any educational program that would be enhanced by the setting of a former NASA station rich in history nestled within a pristine national forest.
 Creative writing, outdoor education, history, and communications are some topics beyond science and math that have been explored here.